nmsa/tma-framework-e/development/actuators/cloudea-actuator/README.md

-# Demo Actuator Python
+# CloudEA Actuator

-This folder contains the a demo actuator developed in Python.
+This folder contains the CloudEA actuator developed in Python.

 ## Prerequisites

-Python actuators require the installation of a package called tmalibrary.
+CloudEA actuator requires the installation of a package called `tmalibrary`.
 To do that, you should execute the following command to install that package.

 ```sh
 pip install tmalibrary